ZarnackGroup/racoon_clip/docs/all_options.rst

     jobs: 6
 - ``--wait-for-files``: Should be specified when using a cluster execution.
 - ``--latency-wait``: Should be specified when using a cluster execution.
 60 is a possible value, depnds on your workload manager.

-Where <path/to/your/slurm/profile> should be a directory containing a config.yaml,

-Note

-For large datasets you might need to increase mem_mb and time.

 See also: